TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre.md

 ### Improved resiliency, security and uptime

 - Each Data Plane (Worker) Gateway operates autonomously using a locally stored copy of the API resources it needs.
-- The Control Plane Gateway maintains synchronisation of these configurations across your Tyk deployment via the MDCB backbone link.
+- The Control Plane (Management) Gateway maintains synchronisation of these configurations across your Tyk deployment via the MDCB backbone link.
-- If the Control Plane Gateway or MDCB backbone fails, the Workers will continue to handle API requests, rejecting only new authorisation tokens created on other Gateways.
+- If the Management Gateway or MDCB backbone fails, the Workers will continue to handle API requests, rejecting only new authorisation tokens created on other Gateways.
 When connectivity is restored, the Worker Gateways will hot-reload to fetch any updated configurations (e.g. new authorisation tokens) from the Control Plane.
 - If a Worker Gateway fails, this does not impact the operation of the others: when it comes back online, if it is unable to contact the Control Plane, it will retrieve the “last good” configuration held locally.
 - The MDCB backbone runs on a resilient compressed RPC channel that is designed to handle ongoing and unreliable connectivity; all traffic on the backbone is encrypted and so safer to use over the open internet or inter-data centre links.
 - Improved data security through separation of traffic into completely separate clusters within your network.